manugh1/Spring-Anti-Fraud-System/README.md

 ## Testing

-The application is tested using JUnit 5 and Mockito.
+The application is tested using JUnit 5.
 The integration tests are run using the Spring Boot Test framework and provide a full integration test of the application.
 The code coverage is 96% for classes, 87% for methods and 83% for lines.